FAQ

 Are Unions Still Important To Working People Today?

 Unions are more important today than they ever were.
-It is no secret that in a global economy, the nature of work is changing and some employers resist unions.
+It is no secret that in a global economy, the nature of work is changing, and some employers resist unions.
 Research consistently shows that far more workers would join unions if anti-union campaigns weren’t so common.
 Misinformation and intimidation – including firing union supporters – are routine responses when workers try to form unions.
 Workers have less power when they act individually, but acting together as a group they can effect real change.
 Unions are the collective voice of workers.
 Unions are the workers’ watchdogs, using their power to ensure that worker’s rights under the law are protected.
 In addition to ensuring fairness and equitable treatment, many employers recognize that there are advantages to offering workers better wages and benefits.
 Companies concerned about long-term profitability want to maintain a supply of skilled labor and minimize turnover.
 The basic reason for this is simple: if unions provide a voice to workers, the number of dissatisfied workers who leave is reduced.
 Another valuable function of an organized workforce is that workers are able to contribute their knowledge about the job, which helps increase productivity.

 Why Join A Labor Union